-If amended claims are directed to subject-matter which has not been searched (e.g. because it only appeared in the description and the Search Division did not find it appropriate to extend the search to this subject-matter, see B-III, 3.5) and which does not combine with the originally claimed and searched invention or group of inventions to form a single general inventive concept, such amendments are not admissible.
+If amended claims are directed to subject-matter which has not been searched (e.g. because it only appeared in the description (and the Search Division did not find it appropriate to extend the search to this subject-matter, see B-III, 3.5) and which does not combine with the originally claimed and searched invention or group of inventions to form a single general inventive concept, such amendments are not admissible.
 This is different from amendments corresponding to an invention originally claimed but not searched under Rule 64, which are dealt with in H-II, 7.2.

 In practice, within the framework of Art.
 123(2) and Art.
 82, Rule 137(5) should be construed as permitting any limitation of searched subject-matter which is unitary with the originally claimed subject-matter, irrespective of whether the technical feature(s) used for the limitation has/have been searched.